isi-nlp/tutorials/technical/mount-hpc_deri.md

       alias hpcssh='ssh $HPC_USER@hpc-login3.usc.edu ; '

+  SSH provides functionality to do this kind of thing directly.
+Add these lines to `.ssh/config` (on your user machine):

+      Host hpc hpc.usc.edu
+      HostName hpc-login3.usc.edu
+      User $HPC_USER

+  Now if you type `ssh hpc` or `ssh hpc.usc.edu` ssh will interpret this as `ssh $HPC_USER@hpc-login3.usc.edu`

 * If you're having trouble, you can try contacting Aliya at `aderi@isi.edu`.
 You can also find more detailed and technical descriptions by starting [here](https://help.ubuntu.com/community/SSHFS).